JeremiahKaren/35percent.github.io/_posts/2016-11-12-elephant-park-a-populist-narrative.md

 ![](/img/standard26102016.jpg)

-## Conclusion
+## Gentrification by the numbers
-The Heygate redevelopment isn't an exception at the Elephant and Castle - out of 5000 new homes in the six major schemes barely 80 are social rented - nor is it an exception for London, as the [LTF figures](http://35percent.org/img/LTF_delivery_of_housing_in_London_2014-15.pdf) show.
+The Heygate redevelopment isn't an exception at the Elephant and Castle
+- out of 5000 new homes in the six major schemes barely 80 are social rented - nor is it an exception for London, as the [LTF figures](http://35percent.org/img/LTF_delivery_of_housing_in_London_2014-15.pdf) show.